Imagine this: the end of the world is looming over us. What are you gonna do to escape it?

 Cons of Shipping Container Homes

-A good foundation is required.
+A good foundation is required

-Shipping containers may contain harmful chemicals.
+Shipping containers may contain harmful chemicals

 To protect your container home from rust and corrosion, keep your place clean and dry because water is enemy number one.

-Not suitable for underground use.
+Not suitable for underground use

-Underground living may protect you from many threats, but shipping containers as underground homes is a busted myth.
+Underground living may protect you from many threats, but using shipping containers as underground homes is a busted myth.

-On-site construction can be a challenge.
+On-site construction can be a challenge

-Shipping containers are massive in size and weight and require heavy machinery and equipment during construction, which could be a problem for off the grid locations, or if you want your bug out location to stay under wraps.
+Shipping containers are massive in size and weight and require heavy machinery and equipment during construction, which could be a problem for off-the-grid locations, or if you want your bug out location to stay under wraps.

 Living off the grid in a shipping container home ain’t a bad option when you build it right.
-If you’re looking for an affordable yet sturdy home that will ensure your safety and keep you alive when disaster strikes, then a container home might be the one you’re looking for.
+If you’re looking for an affordable yet sturdy house that will ensure your safety and keep you alive when disaster strikes, then a container home might be the one you’re looking for.

 Are you convinced about building a shipping container home?
 Let us know in the comments below!